aave/aave-proposals-v3/src/20241007_Multi_GHOStewardV2Upgrade/GHOStewardV2Upgrade.md

 ## Simple Summary

-This publication proposes upgrading the GHO Steward Role to incorporate additional functionality to accomodate the current and future growth of GHO.
+This publication proposes upgrading the GHO Steward Role to incorporate additional functionality to accommodate the current and future growth of GHO.

 ## Motivation